 Elections under the single-winner district system are broken:

 Outcomes are distorted.
 In 2012, Democratic candidates won more votes than Republican candidates, but they won fewer seats.
-We projected that in 2016, Democrats would need to win the national vote by more than 12% just to earn a one-seat majority.
+We projected that in 2016, Democrats would have needed to win the national vote by more than 12% just to earn a one-seat majority.
 Many state delegations are even more skewed, as in Massachusetts, which elects 9 Democrats and 0 Republicans, even though 40% of its voters prefer the GOP.

 A House elected in multi-winner districts with fair representation voting would look very different:

 A fair shot for moderates and independents.
 With proportional outcomes and a wider variety of candidates advancing to the general election, fair representation voting would reduce the outsized influence of partisan primary voters and empower the far larger and more representative electorate that participates in general elections.
 Like other groups, moderates would be empowered by the Fair Representation Act to win their fair share of representation.